Louis-Aime/calendrical-javascript/README.md

  * basic duration units,
  * the Cycle Based Calendar Computation Engine,
  * a week computation engine that emcompasses any architecture of weeks and week numbering, including ISO 8601,
- * a basic conversion tool from iso 8601 date figures to any day counter (Julian Day, Microsoft, Unix-Posix divided by 86400000, etc.) and the reverse,
+ * a basic conversion tool from ISO 8601 date figures to any day counter (Julian Day, Microsoft, Unix-Posix divided by 86400000, etc.) and the reverse,
  * basic constants to convert to or from day counter to milliseconds counter,
  * ExtDate and ExtDateTimeFormat, that extend Date and Intl.DateTimeFormat respectively,
  * a small routine that fetches an XML file and makes a DOM out of it,